s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 ---
 layout: post
-title:  "The fastest way to sum integers you've probably ever seen"
+title:  "Summing ASCII encoded integers on Haswell at almost the speed of memcpy"
 ---

 <style>